haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/bk-migration-guide.md

 We're pleased you're considering moving from the world's #1 commerce platform --- Magento 1.x --- to the platform for the future, Magento 2.
 We're also excited to share the details about this process, which we refer to as migration.

-## Migration components
+## Migration 组件

-Magento 2 migration involves four components: data, extensions and custom code, themes, and customizations.
+Magento 2 migration involves four 组件: data, extensions and custom code, themes, and customizations.

 ### Data {#migrate-data}
 We've developed the **Magento 2 数据迁移工具** to help you efficiently move all of your products, customers, and order data, store configurations, promotions and more to Magento 2.
 This guide provides information on the tool and best practices for using it to migrate your data.